-- be debited with the corresponding amount of time ('debit').
-The IT tool referred to in Article 4(3) shall be used to record and display their 'credit' or 'debit' hours. - 2.
+- 1. Where staff members have worked more than their normal working time, as referred to in Article 3(1), they shall be credited with the corresponding amount of time ('credit').
+Where staff members worked less than the normal working time, they shall be debited with the corresponding amount of time ('debit').
+The IT tool referred to in Article 4(4) shall be used to record and display their 'credit' or 'debit' hours. - 2.
 The number of credit hours may in principle not exceed 2 hours for a given working day.
 However, where the needs of the service so require, in particular during peak periods, more than 2 daily working hours may exceptionally be counted as credit hours. - 3.
-The balance of credit and debit hours shall be calculated at the end of each calendar month.

-Any credit balance shall be carried over to the next month.

-A debit balance shall not exceed 20 hours.
-It shall be carried over to the next month.

-By way of exception, a debit balance exceeding 20 hours at the end of the month may be carried over to the next month where, because of service reasons, sick leave or force majeure, the staff member concerned was prevented from adjusting the balance appropriately.

-- 4. As a general rule, a monthly credit balance shall be offset by subsequent shorter working time compared to the daily average of 8 hours.
+The balance of credit and debit hours shall be calculated at the end of each calendar month. - Any credit balance shall be carried over to the next month. - A debit balance shall not exceed 20 hours.
+It shall be carried over to the next month. - By way of exception, a debit balance exceeding 20 hours at the end of the month may be carried over to the next month where, because of service reasons, sick leave or force majeure, the staff member concerned was prevented from adjusting the balance appropriately. - 4.
+As a general rule, a monthly credit balance shall be offset by subsequent shorter working time compared to the daily average of 8 hours.
 A debit balance shall be offset by a longer working time during the following six calendar months at the latest. - 5.
 Where the balance is in credit, staff eligible pursuant to Article 55(4) of the Staff Regulations may request recuperation of the hours in credit.
 Only half days or full days may be recuperated.
 No more than two full days or four half days may be taken as recuperation each calendar month. - Staff members to whom the second paragraph of Article 44 of the Staff Regulations applies shall not be eligible for recuperation. - 6.
 Where a staff member requests recuperation, the line manager, having due regard to the principles of trust-based management, shall approve the request where both of the following conditions are met: - (a) a credit balance is justified by the staff member's work; - (b) the request is compatible with the interests of the service.